 Bandol is a smaller wine region in Provence.
 Unlike wines produced in Côtes de Provence, wines produce in Bandol are deep-colored, lush red wines, dominated by Mourvèdre grapes that can be aged for decades.
 Bandol rosé is mostly produced from Grenache and Cinsault, few wineries use Mourvèdre, first and foremost destined for red wines.

 If you want to try Grenache-based rosé, I would recommend Domaine de la Bégude which grow grapes organically or Domaine de la Tour du Bon Rosé which grow grapes with low yields.
-If you are interested in a rosé with some bottle age, the 2015 vintage is also available.
 Stir-fried egg with prawn, fried rice with egg white and scallop and garlic white meat would be a great match with them.

 For rosé produce in the Côtes de Provence, you can also try Château de Miraval which has delicate orange blossom and citrus zest aromas, or Côtes de Provence Rimauresq for its fashionably pale hue produced by cold pressing and blocked malolactic fermentation.

 Tavel is located on the right bank of the southern Rhone and is famous for its dry rosé.
 Rosé wines produced here combine freshness with a high concentration of red fruit and are dominated by Grenache and Cinsault.
 If you like wines with both delicacy and a high concentration of fruit flavours, Domaine de la Mordoree would is an excellent choice!
 They harvest their grapes by hand and completely destem them before a cold maceration of 36-48 hours.
 This wine is great paired with sweet and sour dishes, such as sweet and sour chicken/pork and pan-fried prawn with tomato sauce.